 (c) Rural Employment Generation Programme (REGP): This programme was launched in 1995.
 It aims at creating self-employment opportunities in rural areas and urban towns.

 (d) Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA): This act was passed in September 2005.
-The act provides 100 days assured employment every year to every rural household in 200 districts.
+The act provides 100 days of assured employment every year to every rural household in 200 districts.
 Later, the scheme would be extended to 600 districts.
 One-third of the proposed jobs have been reserved for women.

-Ques 9: Answer the following questions briefly
+Q9.
+Answer the following questions briefly

-(i) What do you understand by human poverty?
+(a) What do you understand by human poverty?

-(ii) Who are the poorest of the poor?
+(b) Who are the poorest of the poor?

-(iii) What are the main features of the National Rural Employment Guarantee Act 2005?
+(c) What are the main features of the National Rural Employment Guarantee Act 2005?

-- Illiteracy, lack of job opportunities, lack of access to proper healthcare and sanitation, caste and gender discrimination, etc., are all components of human poverty
+- Illiteracy, lack of job opportunities, lack of access to proper healthcare and sanitation, caste and gender discrimination, etc., are all components of human poverty.

-(ii) Women, female infants and elderly people are the poorest of the poor.
-Within a poor family, such individuals suffer more than others.
+- Women, female infants and older people are the poorest of the poor.
+Within a low-income family, such individuals suffer more than others.

-(iii) Main features of the National Rural Employment Guarantee Act 2005:
+(c) Main features of the National Rural Employment Guarantee Act 2005:

-(b) Initially covering 200 districts, the Act would be extended later on to cover 600 districts.
+- Initially covering 200 districts, the Act would be extended later on to cover 600 districts.

-(c) One-third of the jobs are reserved for women.
+- One-third of the jobs are reserved for women.